Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 \subsubsection{Second Order Transport -- Motivation}

-To motivate the more general ideas behind second order transport, we study an explicit example.
+To motivate the more general ideas behind second order transport, we first study an explicit example.
 It is well known how to transform samples from a unit centered Gaussian random variable on $\R$ into samples from a Gaussian random variable with mean $m\not=0$ and variance $\sigma \not=1$ by a simple scaling and shifting operation.
-An appropriate generalization of such a procedure leads to the map
+An appropriate generalization of such a procedure suggests consideration of the map